AdobeDocs/experience-platform.en/help/intelligent-services/data-preparation.md

 If your data is stored outside of Experience Platform, you need to map your data to the required and relevant fields in a [Consumer ExperienceEvent schema](#cee-schema).
 This schema can be augmented with custom field groups to better capture your customer data.
 Once mapped, you can create a dataset using your Consumer ExperienceEvent schema and [ingest your data to Platform](../ingestion/home.md).
 The CEE dataset can then be selected when configuring an [!DNL Intelligent Service].

 Depending on the [!DNL Intelligent Service] you wish to use, different fields may be required.
 Note that it is a best practice to add data to a field if you have the data available.
-To learn more about the required fields, visit the [Attribution AI](./attribution-ai/data-requirements.md) or [Customer AI](./customer-ai/data-requirements.md) input / output guide.
+To learn more about the required fields, visit the [Attribution AI](./attribution-ai/input-output.md) or [Customer AI](./customer-ai/data-requirements.md) data requirements guide.

 ### Adobe Analytics data preparation {#analytics-data}